THE 1969 BLACK STRAT

 Like the Black Strat, the Red Strat, as it came to be known, was modified to fit the guitarist’s changing tastes.
 He replaced the factory single coil pickups with active EMG pickups and added his custom 4.25-inch mini vibrato arm.
 The Red Strat can be heard throughout much of A Momentary Lapse of Reason and The Division Bell and can be seen in numerous YouTube clips.

 The guitar features an anodized gold eight-hole, one-ply pickguard, custom gold-plated tremolo system and output jack and Kluson Deluxe tuners.
-According to the Guitarist magazine crew, who looked at the ’54 up close in 1995, the pickups appear to be the original 1954 Fenders.
+According to the Guitarist magazine crew, who looked at the Strat up close in 1995, the pickups appear to be original, or at least from the Fifties.